synzen/MonitoRSS/README.md

 1. Pull the latest files from this repo
 2. Rebuild containers with `docker-compose up -d --build`.
 If containers fail to restart, try running `docker-compose up -d --force-recreate`.

+## Migrating from v6

+If you've been using MonitoRSS v6 (used by the repo https://github.com/synzen/MonitoRSS-Clone), then these are instructions to migrate off of that repo to use the latest changes.

+1. Follow the instructions above to self host.
+Be sure to clone this repo - the [clone repo](https://github.com/synzen/MonitoRSS-Clone) is no longer used or maintained.
+2. In your `.env.prod` file, set `BACKEND_API_MONGODB_URI` to your MongoDB URI
+3. Run `docker-compose up -d --build`